Estevan Perera: Artistic contribution

 Perera is the designer and creator of the first Belize Sign Monument which was constructed in September 2014 with a vision of encouraging patriotism among Belizeans.
 The sign was soon after inaugurated by the Belize City Council in 2015.
 The vibrant colors of the sign portray the diverse cultures that co-exist within Belize.

 A second Belize Sign Monument was later constructed and installed in Belize City.
 The Belize Sign Monuments are now listed on Trip Advisor as one of the top 10 tourist attractions worth visiting in Belize City.

 Philanthropy

-Giving back to the community has always been at the core of Perera’s life journey.
 He currently serves as an active member of the Rotary Club of Belize Sunrise and as a Director for the Inspiration Center of Belize.
-Both organizations work closely with those who are less fortunate seeking out ways to enrich the lives of those who need it most.

-As a member of the Rotary Club of Belize Sunrise, Perera works tirelessly with other Rotarians to address concerns such as clean water, illiteracy, poverty, hunger, and health care while The Inspiration Center offers therapy and health services to children with disabilities and their families.

 Personal life

-Perera is married to Shelley Perera (nee Estephan) and they share two children, Serafina and Alejandro.
+Perera is married to Shelley Perera (nee Estephan) and they share two children.